postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-using_markdown_for_descriptions.md

 warning: false
 ---

-Postman supports [Markdown](https://www.getpostman.com/docs/How+to+Document+using+Markdown) as a way to style text descriptions for requests, collections, and folders within collections.
+Postman supports [Markdown](/docs/postman/api_documentation/how_to_document_using_markdown) as a way to style text descriptions for requests, collections, and folders within collections.
 You can even embed screenshots and other images for more descriptive flair.

-Reference for using Markdown in API documentation can be found [here](https://documenter.getpostman.com/view/33232/markdown-in-api-documentation/JsGc).
+Review [reference for using Markdown](https://documenter.getpostman.com/view/33232/markdown-in-api-documentation/JsGc) in API documentation.

 Postman renders this markdown in the following places: